 Narcissistic relationships frequently do not last very long, as the narcissist will soon become insecure and reactive if they feel they aren’t getting enough adoration from their partner.

-So How Do We Know The Narcissist is Done With You?
+So How To Know If A Narcissist Is Finished With You?

 Don’t wait for the Narcissist to end the relationship if it is toxic and you are suffering.
 Take matters into your own hands.
 You are the one to decide if this should continue or if this is the last of it.